 Performance Reporting and Corrective Actions

-The Contractor shall submit monthly performance reports detailing all deliverables and performance measures that have been met or unmet during the month.
+The Contractor shall submit monthly performance reports using an Agency-approved format, similar to the sample in Attachment 3.4, detailing all deliverables and performance measures that have been met or unmet during the month.
 This report shall be submitted with the monthly invoice.

 The Contractor shall provide written notification to the Agency within two business days of discovery of any problems, concerns, or issues of non-compliance.